 Why sleep train?

 Healthy sleep habits are very important for all of us.
 Poor sleep habits have been found to last until adult years and it is a lot easier to form healthy sleep habits and break bad ones in the early years of one’s life.
 We all feel better on a good night’s rest without interruption.
-The same way sleep deprivation and sleep fragmentation is hard on you, it is hard on your baby.
+In the same way sleep deprivation and sleep fragmentation is hard on you, it is hard on your baby.
 You will be doing your child a favor by allowing them to learn this very important skill about how to fall asleep and stay asleep.
 We all must learn it and we all make better parents when we feel better rested.

 When can I put my baby on a schedule?